Winston Choo: Military career

-Choo enlisted in the Singapore Military Forces (renamed "Singapore Armed Forces (SAF)" in 1961) in December 1959 and was commissioned as a second lieutenant in December 1961 after completing his officer cadet training in Sungai Besi, Malaysia.
-Following that, he served as a platoon commander in the 1st Battalion Singapore Infantry Regiment (1 SIR) and was involved in two major operations.
-The first was when he was deployed to Sebatik Island, Borneo between 1963 and 1964 during the Konfrontasi.
-The second was when he led his men in patrolling the streets during the 1964 race riots in Singapore.
+Choo enlisted into the Singapore Military Forces (now the Singapore Armed Forces) in December 1959 and was commissioned as a second lieutenant in December 1961 after completing his officer cadet training in Sungai Besi, Malaysia.
+He served as a platoon commander in the 1st Battalion Singapore Infantry Regiment (1 SIR) and was involved in two major operations where he was deployed to Sebatik Island, Borneo between 1963 and 1964 during the Konfrontasi, and where he led his men in patrolling the streets during the 1964 race riots in Singapore.

-After Singapore became independent on 9 August 1965, Choo, then the battalion signals officer, was appointed as a military aide-de-camp to Yusof bin Ishak, Singapore's first President.
-He was recalled to the SAF in 1966 and served as the first Commanding Officer (CO) of the 1st Signal Battalion from 1967–1968.
-Between 1968 and 1969, Choo attended the Long Telecommunications Course at the School of Signals in the United Kingdom, returning to Singapore to serve as the Second-in-Command (2IC) of the 1st Signal Battalion.
-In 1970, he was appointed as the Chief of Communications and Electronics (now known as Chief Signals Officer).
+After Singapore's independence from Malaysia on 9 August 1965, Choo, then the battalion signals officer, was appointed as a military aide to President Yusof Ishak.
+He was recalled to the SAF in 1966 and served as the first commanding officer of the 1st Signal Battalion from 1967 to 1968.
+From 1968 to 1969, Choo attended the Long Telecommunications Course at the School of Signals in the United Kingdom, before returning to Singapore to serve as the second-in-command of the 1st Signal Battalion.
+In 1970, he was appointed Chief of Communications and Electronics (now Chief Signals Officer).

-In 1971, Choo served briefly as the CO of the 4th Battalion Singapore Infantry Regiment (4 SIR) before attending the Command and Staff College at Fort Canning.
-In the following year, he attended the US Army Command and General Staff course at Fort Leavenworth in Kansas, United States, and graduated with distinctions in all his subjects.
+In 1971, Choo briefly served as the commanding officer of the 4th Battalion Singapore Infantry Regiment (4 SIR) before attending the Command and Staff College at Fort Canning.
+He attended the US Army Command and General Staff course at Fort Leavenworth in Kansas, United States, that following year, and graduated with distinctions in all his subjects.

-Upon his return to Singapore in September 1972, Choo assumed command of 1 SIR.
-In the same year, he was named an honorary aide-de-camp to Benjamin Sheares, Singapore's second President, and took up command of the 2nd Singapore Infantry Brigade (2 SIB).
-He was also promoted to the rank of colonel.
-He was later posted to the Defence Ministry (MINDEF)'s headquarters, where he was appointed the Head of Training and Head of Organisation and Plans in 1973.
-In 1974, he succeeded Kirpa Ram Vij as the Director of General Staff (renamed to "Chief of General Staff" in 1976).
-Choo was promoted to brigadier (now replaced by Brigadier-General) in 1976 and to Major-General two years later.
+Upon his return to Singapore in September 1972, Choo assumed the command of 1 SIR.
+In the same year, he was named an honorary aide-de-camp to President Benjamin Sheares, and took up the command of the 2nd Singapore Infantry Brigade (2 SIB).
+He was also promoted to the rank of Colonel.
+He was later posted to the Ministry of Defence (MINDEF), where he was appointed Head of Training and Head of Organisation and Plans in 1973.
+In 1974, he succeeded Kirpa Ram Vij as Director, General Staff.
+Choo was promoted to the rank of Brigadier in 1976 and to Major-General two years later.

-Between 1978 and 1981, Choo attended a preparatory course in military history at the Department of History of the National University of Singapore.
+From 1978 to 1981, Choo attended a preparatory course in military history at the Department of History of the National University of Singapore.
 In 1981, he went to the United States to study for a master's degree in military history at Duke University and returned to Singapore in 1982 to resume his post as the Chief of General Staff.

-Choo was promoted to lieutenant-general in 1988 and became the first Chief of Defence Force (CDF) in May 1990 after "Chief of General Staff" was renamed.
+Choo was promoted to the rank of Lieutenant-General in 1988 and became the first Chief of Defence Force in May 1990 after "Chief of the General Staff" was renamed.
 He retired from the SAF on 30 June 1992, after which he went to Harvard Business School and attended the six-week Advanced Management Program.